Periods for Politicians

 Periods for Politicians (originally Periods for Pence) is a campaign launched by the women of Indiana in response to a controversial abortion bill passed by Republican Mike Pence, the fiftieth governor of Indiana, in March 2016.
 The campaign encourages women to send emails, tweets and phone calls to the governor's office reporting the progression of their menstrual cycles.
 The group's Facebook page was created March 28 of 2016.
+The final post on Facebook confirming the page was being archived was on February 28 20025 due to inactivity and also the loss of the founders husband.

 Background

 Pence, a self declared "Christian, a conservative, and a republican in that order", signed House Enrolled Act 1337 into law in March 2016 to go into effect July 1 of 2016.
 Pence described the law as "a comprehensive pro-life measure that affirms the value of all human life."
 The bill added provisions to Indiana's previously existing abortion laws.
 HEA 1337 of Indiana forbids a person from getting an abortion on the basis of race, color, national origin, ancestry, or sex of the fetus.
 It is also illegal for a woman to seek an abortion based on a diagnosis or potential diagnosis of the fetus having Down syndrome or any other disability.

 With the passing of this bill, Indiana joined North Dakota as the second state to ban abortion on the grounds of fetal anomaly.
 Women who have conceived children fostering fetal defects may be forced to continue with complicated, high-risk pregnancies.
 The bill allows for doctors to be sued for terminating pregnancies following these diagnoses.
 Doctors at abortion clinics will have to obtain admitting privileges at nearby hospitals.
 An admitting privilege is the right of a doctor to admit patients to a hospital for medical treatment.
 Some hospitals, however, are unwilling to grant admitting privileges to abortion providers, may result in the closing of clinics (only 4 of 92 counties in Indiana have abortion clinics).
 Lastly, the bill states that fetal tissue from both abortions and miscarriages must be either cremated or buried.